-Construction and use permits are issued by the MoPPCSA, the administrative bodies of large cities (over 35.000 inhabitants), the City of Zagreb and the county.
+Construction and use permits are issued by the Ministry of Physical Planning, Construction, and State Assets (MoPPCSA), the administrative bodies of large cities (over 35.000 inhabitants), the City of Zagreb and the county.
 The MoPPCSA may delegate the authority to issue an individual permit to the administrative body of the big city, the City of Zagreb or the county.